 Information about the use of space for meeting and special events at the Library can be found at http://www.loc.gov/about/facilities/index.html, or by accessing the Library's home page at http://www.loc.gov and following the link “About the Library” to “Event Facilities.”

 (a) The soliciting of alms and contributions, commercial soliciting and vending of all kinds, the display or distribution of commercial advertising, the offering or exposing of any article for sale, or the collecting of private debts on the grounds or within the buildings of the Library is prohibited.
 This rule does not apply to national or local drives for funds for welfare, health, or other purposes sponsored or approved by The Librarian of Congress, nor does it apply to authorized concessions, vending devices in approved areas, or as specifically approved by the Librarian or designee.

 (b) Distribution of material such as pamphlets, handbills, and flyers is prohibited without prior approval.

 (c) Peddlers and solicitors will not be permitted to enter Library buildings unless they have a specific appointment, and they will not be permitted to canvass Library buildings.

 (a) Persons violating provisions of 2 U.S.C.
 167a to 167e, inclusive, regulations promulgated pursuant to 2 U.S.C.
 167f, this part 702, or other applicable Federal laws relating to the Library's property, including its collections, are subject to removal from the premises, to arrest, and to any additional penalties prescribed by law.

-(b) Upon written notification by the Director of Security, disruptive persons may be denied further access to the premises and may be prohibited from further use of the Library's facilities.
+(b) Upon written notification by the Director of Security, disruptive persons may be denied further access to the Start Printed Page 39843premises and may be prohibited from further use of the Library's facilities.